-On December 4, 1875, Rainer Maria Rilke was born in Prague.
+Rainer Maria Rilke was born on December 4, 1875, in Prague.
 His parents placed him in military school with the desire that he become an officer—a position Rilke was not inclined to hold.
 With the help of his uncle, who realized that Rilke was a highly gifted child, Rilke left the military academy and entered a German preparatory school.
-By the time he enrolled in Charles University in Prague in 1895, he knew that he would pursue a literary career: he had already published his first volume of poetry, Leben und Lieder, the previous year.
-At the turn of 1895-1896, Rilke published his second collection, Larenopfer (Sacrifice to the Lares).
+By the time he enrolled at Charles University in Prague in 1895, he knew that he would pursue a literary career: he had already published his first volume of poetry, Leben und Lieder, the previous year.
+Between 1895 and 1896, Rilke published his second collection, Larenopfer (Sacrifice to the Lares).
 A third collection, Traumgekrönt (Dream-Crowned) followed in 1896.
-That same year, Rilke decided to leave the university for Munich, Germany, and later made his first trip to Italy.
+That same year, Rilke decided to leave the university for Munich, and later made his first trip to Italy.

-In 1897, Rilke went to Russia, a trip that would prove to be a milestone in Rilke’s life, and which marked the true beginning of his early serious works.
-While there the young poet met Tolstoy, whose influence is seen in Das Buch vom lieben Gott und anderes (Stories of God), and Leonid Pasternak, the nine-year-old Boris’s father.
-At Worpswede, where Rilke lived for a time, he met and married Clara Westhoff, who had been a pupil of Rodin.
-In 1902 he became the friend, and for a time the secretary, of Rodin, and it was during his twelve-year Paris residence that Rilke enjoyed his greatest poetic activity.
+In 1897, Rilke went to Russia, a trip that would prove to be a milestone in Rilke’s life, and which marked the beginning of his early, serious works.
+While there, the young poet met Leo Tolstoy, whose influence is seen in Das Buch vom lieben Gott und anderes (Stories of God), and Leonid Pasternak, the nine-year-old Boris’s father.
+At Worpswede, where Rilke lived for a time, he met and married Clara Westhoff, who had been a pupil of Auguste Rodin.
+In 1902, he became the friend and, for a time, the secretary of Rodin.
+It was during his twelve-year Paris residence that Rilke enjoyed his greatest poetic activity.
 His first great work, Das Stunden Buch (The Book of Hours), appeared in 1905, followed in 1907 by Neue Gedichte (New Poems) and Die Aufzeichnungen des Malte Laurids Brigge (The Notebooks of Malte Laurids Brigge).
-Rilke would continue to travel throughout his lifetime; to Italy, Spain and Egypt among many other places, but Paris would serve as the geographic center of his life, where he first began to develop a new style of lyrical poetry, influenced by the visual arts.
+Rilke would continue to travel throughout his lifetime; to Italy, Spain, and Egypt among many other places; but, Paris would serve as the geographic center of his life, where he first began to develop a new style of lyrical poetry, influenced by the visual arts.